ericoporto/ags-manual-wiki/Introduction.md

 Welcome to AGS!

-Adventure Game Studio allows you to create your own point-and-click adventure games like the old Sierra and Lucasarts classics, but with modern features such as digital music and alpha blending.
+Adventure Game Studio allows you to create your own point-and-click adventure games like the old Sierra and LucasArts classics, but with modern features such as digital music and alpha blending.

 AGS is based around an easy-to-use IDE, where you can set up all the